 Grooming services will cost you around $40 for bathing, $10 for nail clipping and $5 for teeth brushing.

-Mastiffs are notorious for their health problems give their size and weight, and need to limit their exercises.
+Mastiffs are notorious for their health problems given their size and weight, and need to limit their exercise.
 These may require occasional boosters and vaccinations, blood tests, swab and microscopic examination, de-worming and so forth.